paulcarvill/miscondukt/README.md

 <br /><br />

+### LICENSING

+The site design and code are licensed separately under Creative Commons and MIT licenses.
+Other stuff is licensed under its own terms (fonts, JavaScript libraries) or used under a "fair use" policy (client project images).
+See [http://suki-rai.com/about](http://suki-rai.com/about) for more details.

+<br /><br />

 ### TESTING

 There's a basic visual test setup which you can use to compare visual output from your local Jekyll server and the live code on Github Pages.
 It uses Wraith from the BBC: [https://github.com/BBC-News/wraith